silentfatez/digitalworld1d/README.md

 In this 1D project, we aim to develop an application which informs the student population of the availability status of common rooms in the hostel through the application of sensor technology.

-The following codes run the RPi sensors, RFID readers, Telegrambot and Kivy GUI.

 1. card.py
-This code imports libdw library to update the Firebase database.
-When table users tap their cards on the RFID readers, it will automatically update their name in Firebase under the corresponding table's values.
+This code allows table users to tap their cards on the RFID readers to automatically update their name in Firebase under the corresponding table's values.

-2. checker.py
+2. usir.py
-This code imports gspread and oauth2client
+This code collates all the readings from both ultrasonic and infrared sensors, processes the data and updates it accordingly in Firebase.

-3. RFIDwrite.py
+3. checker.py
+This code gathers all the data from firebase and handles the logic for it creating states such that the rooms will be emptied when there is a prolonged period where the sensors do not detect people.
+It also updates the data on google spreadsheet and firebase.

+4. 1D code.py
+This is our GUI script to display real-time data of the availability of tables and the name of the table occupants, retrieved from Firebase.

+5. telegrambot.py
+This is our script to run the SUTDROOMbot in Telegram.
+The application allows users to interact with it to check availability of room tables.

+6. rfid write.py
+This is an online code to write an RFID card.

+7. Defunc Folder
+This folder contains codes that was meant to combine usir.py and card.py however processes does not run well on rpi.

  To run our files: you will need to install modules 1.libdw
- 2.KivyApp
- 3.mfrc522
- 4.gspread
- 5.oauth2client
- 6.telepot
- 7.spidev
+ 2.mfrc522
+ 3.gspread
+ 4.oauth2client
+ 5.telepot
+ 6.spidev
+ 7.kivy
- and have a file named secrets with your credentials for telegram bot and firebase.(provided for grading) We will als need a json file named client_secret for the credentials of google spreadsheet(also provided for grading) use pip3 install for all the modules above.
+ and have a file named secrets with your credentials for telegram bot and firebase.(provided for grading) We will als need a json file named client_secret for the credentials of google spreadsheet(also provided for grading)

+to run bash script ,use command line interface
+1. cd to directory of bash file, eg.(~/ $ cd digitalworld1d)
+2. run chmod +x install.sh(eg. ~/ $ chmod +x install.sh)
+3. run ./install.sh(eg. ~/ $ ./install.sh)
+this is to install all dependencies together(except libdw and kivy)

- enable spi using raspi-config
+4. enable spi using raspi-config(eg. ~/ $ sudo raspi-config)
+5. go to option 5 - Interfacing Options
+6. go to option P5 - spi and select 'yes' to enable spi
+7. reboot rpi (eg. ~/ $ sudo reboot)